Asma Rasmya

-Asma Rasmya or Asma Rasmiya Khanum (1877 – ?), was an Afghan editor, school principal and feminist.
+Asma Rasmya or Asma Rasmiya Khanum (1877 –1945), was an Afghan editor, school principal and feminist.
 She has been referred to as the first female managing editor as well as the first female principal in Afghanistan.
 She was the mother of queen Soraya Tarzi and the mother-in-law of king Amanullah Khan (r.
 1919–1929).

 Life

 She was born in Damascus in Ottoman Syria.
 She was the daughter of Saleh Mossadiah El-Fattal, a muezzin of the Umayyad mosque.
 In 1891, she married the Afghan politician and editor Mahmud Tarzi.
 She moved to Afghanistan in 1901.
-Afghanistan was at this point very conservative, while she was more Western in her outlook, having been raised in the Ottoman Empire after the Tanzimat reforms.
+Afghanistan was at this point very conservative, while she was more liberal in her outlook.
+She was also more open to a Western approach, having been raised in the Ottoman Empire after the Tanzimat reforms.
+For instance, she was noted for often wearing Western fashions.

 In 1913, her daughter Soraya married the future king.

-Her son-in-law king Amanullah started a radical modernization reform program after his succession in 1919.
-This included a reform of the position of women, and the women of the royal family, notably her daughter queen Soraya, were to act as role models for the new modern Afghan woman.
-The reform were supported by Mahmud Tarzi and Asma Rasmya, and Asma Rasmya and the women of her family, notably her nieces Bilqis Afiza and Ruh Afiza, were to participate actively in these reforms.
+When he succeeded to the throne in 1919, Asma's son-in-law, King Amanullah, started a radical modernization reform program.
+This included a reform of the position of women, and the women of the royal family, notably her daughter Queen Soraya, were to act as role models for the new modern Afghan woman.
+The reforms were supported by Mahmud Tarzi and Asma Rasmya, and Asma Rasmya and the women of her family, notably her nieces Bilqis Afiza and Ruh Afiza, were to participate actively in these reforms.